 Choreographer Ugo Dehaes questions this evolution by appying it in his own artistic practice: he researches how he can replace his dancers with robots and his role as choreographer with artificial intelligence.

-Leading up to the tabletop-performance Forced Labor (première in the summer of 2021), he presents his robots in the form of an installation-parcours: small groups of audience visit the different robots while they are practice hard to become dancers.
-You witness how they get better at their movements, and you help them to become more intelligent by manipulting and evaluting them.
+Leading up to the tabletop-performance Forced Labor (première in the summer of 2021), he presents his robots in the form of an installation-parcours: small groups of audience visit the different robots while they practice hard to become dancers.
+You witness how the robots get better at their movements, and you help them to become more intelligent by manipulting and evaluting them.